cyril2007/MyStars/README.md

 *   [fmaclen/hollama](https://github.com/fmaclen/hollama) - A minimal LLM chat app that runs entirely in your browser

-*   [codexu/note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown note-taking application dedicated to using AI to bridge recording and writing, organizing fragmented knowledge into a readable note.
+*   [codexu/note-gen](https://github.com/codexu/note-gen) - A cross-platform Markdown AI note-taking software.

 *   [celerforge/freenote](https://github.com/celerforge/freenote) - Freenote is an open-source AI journal app with Markdown support.
 You can freely record your notes, and with AI assistance, easily search and summarize past entries, enhancing creativity capture and management.
 All data is stored locally on your device, ensuring privacy and security.